hcat24/ai-final-exam-hareem/answer.md

 After uploading the image, I wrote this prompt:

-> Add a realistic moose to this picture.
-Keep the original mountains, sea, field, man, dog, cows, lighting, and camera style unchanged.
-Place the moose naturally in the grass so it looks like it belongs in the scene.
+> add a moose to the picture

 Screenshot of the prompt: